jawadhussein462/Awesome-Rag-Attacks/README.md

 This project implements a complete RAG attack research framework that includes:

 - **Victim RAG System**: A simplified but functional RAG implementation using LangChain
-- **Multiple RAG Attacks**: Implementation of various attack methodologies from the literature, including PoisonedRAG and other knowledge corruption attacks
+- **Multiple RAG Attacks**: Implementation of various attack methodologies from the literature, including PoisonedRAG, CorruptRAG, and other knowledge corruption attacks
 - **Evaluation Framework**: Comprehensive metrics for assessing attack effectiveness
 - **Dataset Management**: Support for BEIR benchmark datasets (Natural Questions, MS MARCO, HotpotQA)